MrBIMC/VintageChroma/README.md

 Usage as ColorPickerPreference:
 -----

+#(API-v11+ guide)

 You have 2 choices:

-1. add Preference to your *.xml preference layout:
+1. Add Preference to your *.xml preference layout:

 ``` xml
     <com.pavelsikun.vintagechroma.ChromaPreference